 We’re in the middle: we have elements of High Church practice (for example, our choir usually sings choral responses, our Rector usually chants a portion of the Eucharist, on some Sundays bells are rung during the Eucharist, and votive candles are always available for those who wish to use them) and also Low Church (we don’t use incense, we occasionally use alternative liturgies, and our general emphasis is on welcome and participation rather than formality).
 Our Latino services incorporate religious conventions most often seen in Central and South America.

 If you would like to know how we “walk the walk”, and offer companionship along the Way — not just on Sunday mornings, not just at Trinity, visit our page on Outreach.
 We know that we are called to serve in the community — and, perhaps, that is as important as our worship.
 It’s where we place much of our emphasis as a parish.

 If you have young people with you — or if you’re in that category yourself — there’s more information for you on our Young People page.
-Regarding young people and our worship services, we designate one Sunday per month as Young People’s Sunday.
-On those days you will see our acolytes in procession, you will see young people reading Scripture, leading the Psalm, leading the Prayers of the People, and assisting on the Altar.
+Regarding young people and our worship services, we usually designate one Sunday per month as Young People’s Sunday for the 10:30 AM congregation .
+On those days you may see our acolytes in procession, you may see young people reading Scripture, leading the Psalm, leading the Prayers of the People, and assisting on the Altar.